 Try to live life without those expectations and work hard because you enjoy it and know that it brings you closer to your goals.
 This will allow you to be more positive as that negative energy isn't getting in the way.

 7. Practicing Positivity

 The word "positive" actually has a very interesting definition, it's "consisting in or characterized by the presence or possession of features or qualities rather than their absence."
 Which seems pretty simple, it's the glass half full saying vs. the glass half empty.
 Which seems so innocent but really does show a subconscious level of positive thoughts verse negative thoughts.

 To consciously choose to think loving thoughts, and focus on peaceful energy you'll be able to thrive even in uncertain times.
 I know how impossible that can seem at times, especially now but that's why it's also the perfect time to start being more positive.
 If you find yourself stuck in negative thoughts, try to find positive solutions for those life elements that are bringing you down.

 Trust me, you can.
 You have the strength to be happy and to think positive even on some of the most difficult days.
-If you don't believe me, take 15 minutes out of your day to listen to this powerful TedTalk on being mentally strong which I believe has very strong ties to positive thinking: https://www.youtube.com/watch?v=TFbv757kup4
+If you don't believe me, take 15 minutes out of your day to listen to this powerful TedTalk on being mentally strong which I believe has very strong ties to positive thinking: The Secret of Becoming Mentally Strong.

 Again, don't forget that taking the first step to being a more positive person just happened because you read this blog, you're taking control of your life and of your stress.
 Keep being awesome and focus on the power of being positive because it will be worth it!